zwycooky/hapIBD/README.md

 chr1    255936  C       T       255936
 chr1    256020  T       A       255936
 ```
-The 1st col is chromosome id, 2nd is postion, 3rd is hap1, 4th is hap2, 5th is haplotype block (optional)
+The 1st col is chromosome id, 2nd is position, 3rd is hap1, 4th is hap2, 5th is haplotype block (optional)